How to tackle SEO before you ship website to production or even build it

 That’s when an employer goes to SEO agency again.
-Bad SEO agency immediately starts purchasing links and, eventually, leads a website to a ban on search engines; good SEO agency shrugs its shoulders and proposes a redesign program.
+Bad SEO agency immediately starts purchasing links and, eventually, leads a website to a penalty (i.e. ban) on search engines; good SEO agency shrugs its shoulders and proposes a redesign program consisting of things like site architecture update (i.e. new url structure), internal linking outline, bigger accent on brand name etc which often means building a completely new website.
 So, our CEO is mourning:

 money has just been spent and here you go again — new expenses!

-To avoid excess expenditure, you should start working on SEO before you even start building a website.
-Even more: if SEO traffic is important in your project, analyzing it should be the first step of web development.
+To avoid excess expenditure, you should start working on SEO before you even start development process.
+Even more: if SEO traffic is important in your project, keyword research and striving for great content should be the first steps of web development.

 SEO on every stage of web development